|Power||Tier 2 Creationist|

 Mêzelurûs was an ancient being, some say older than Piranoth.
 Her body was unrefined, primordial.
 With a high nature energy concentration, she enjoyed creating sentient plant-life over other lifeforms.

 In the Demon Spawn War, the Obyrith Lord Dagon sought to carve out sector Athoreon as his own piece of Bal-Kriav real estate.
 Mêzelurûs was sent to stop him.
 For two years, they battled it out in and around the inland sea Mizzen.
 Mêzelurûs underestimated the power of the Obyrith Lord and was defeated.
 Rather than have her soul devoured by Dagon's Cairn Scythe, she released all of her nature energy into the surrounding waters.
 This caused the ocean and the area around it to be bolstered; resulting in an increased size for all creatures of animal intelligence and plants that live in the ocean and into the jungle Zendanul that surrounds it.
 Like a spine, rocky spires called the Terraces of Mêzelurûs, rose up from the ground across a vast area.
-In the Lith-Crillion Era, the wonders created and lingering effects of Mêzelurûs death, resulted in the construction of what came to be known as the Ivory Pyramid of Power.
+In the Lith-Crillion Era, the wonders created and lingering effects of Mêzelurûs death, resulted in the construction of what came to be known as the Pyramid of Anti-Life.